druleton/druleton/bin/docs/hooks-variables.md

 is not loaded yet.

 #### `$DIR_ROOT`
-This is the full directory to the root of the skeleton.
+This is the full directory path to the root of the skeleton.
 This is where the `bin`, `config` and `project` directories are located.

 #### `$DIR_PROJECT`
-The full directory where the custom projects profiles, modules and themes are located.
+The full directory path where the custom projects profiles, modules and themes are located.
 Use this to symlink or copy these resources to the web directory:

 ```bash
 ln -s "$DIR_PROJECT/modules/custom" "$DIR_WEB/sites/all/modules/custom"
 ```

 #### `$DIR_CONFIG`
-The full directory where all the config files are located.
+The full directory path where all the config files are located.

+#### `$DIR_CONFIG_BIN`
+The full directory path where all the custom commands are located.

+#### `$DIR_CONFIG_SRC`
+The full directory path where all shared custom scripts are stored.
+These are included within hooks and custom commands.

 #### `$DIR_WEB`
-The full directory where Drupal will be installed (web root).
+The full directory path where Drupal will be installed (web root).

 #### `$DIR_BACKUP`
-The full directory where backups will be stored.
+The full directory path where backups will be stored.
 This is the root of the backups `backup`.
-Each backup will be stored in each own subdirectory.
+Each backup will be stored in its own subdirectory.

 #### `$DIR_BUILD`
 The full directory path where the build will be stored.
-Each build will by default be packaged in a tar.gz package within this folder.
+Each build will by default be compressed in a tar.gz file within this folder.
 The build itself will happen in the `build/web` directory.

 #### `$DRUPAL_INSTALLED`